faustotnc/Rhino/README.md

 ## Scalability
 You may be wondering, why so many files for a simple "hello world" project?
 The answer lies in scalability.
-Most real-world REST-APIs do not have single file for all their code.
+Most real-world REST-APIs do not have a single file for all their code.
 Instead, the code is split into many files, folders, and sub-folders to create a robust application.
 Rhino takes care of all the thinking that goes behind defining a folder structure for your project by encouraging code refraction.
-To see an example of a simple Rhino Project, visit the ``_example`` folder.
+To see an example of a simple Rhino project, visit the ``_example`` folder.